 The TIE Heavy Bomber showed up in Star Wars: Galactic Battlegrounds and its expansion pack, Clone Campaigns.
 It’s made no other appearances since then.
 One can assume that it can carry twice the payload of the Bomber, thanks to its extra weapons pod, but there isn’t much info beyond that.

 TIE/IT Interdictor Starfighter

-The TIE/IT is perhaps better known as the TIE Punisher, thanks to that being its name in X-Wing Miniatures.
+The TIE/IT is perhaps better known as the TIE Punisher, as a miniature of it was released in Fantasy Flight’s X-Wing Miniatures under that name.
 Equipped with quadruple the ordnance pods of a regular bomber, along with a shield generator, the Punisher only ever appeared in Galactic Battlegrounds as well.
 However, perhaps thanks to its more over-the-top nature compared to the Heavy Bomber, it’s received more coverage in reference guides, and holds a brighter spot in the public’s eye.
 Does merchandise help beget that brighter spot, or is it the other way around?
 Either way, I can’t imagine Fantasy Flight complaining.

 “Shadow Squadron TIE starfighter”

 You know how I mentioned that one of the TIE variants in the article never even got a real name?
 This is it.
 Only appearing in the comic accompanying The Force Unleashed II, it was hyperspace capable and fired special pods that contained Terror Troopers, used to board a Rebel frigate.
 I can’t decide if I think this is really cool looking or really dumb looking, so I think I’m just gonna move on.

 UPDATE: Considering that it launched pods that contained “Terror Troopers,” I have decided that it is really, really dumb looking.